endurodave/CoreDump/README.md

 # Fault Handling

 Now that we’ve created our fault test code, let’s see how to extract and store the call stack. `Fault.c` contains code to handle system faults.
 The assert macros (e.g. `ASSERT_TRUE`) calls `FaultHandler()` if the check fails.
-The function just stores the crash information and resets the processor.
+The function stores the crash information and resets the processor including the file name and line number of the assertion fail.

 ```cpp
 void FaultHandler(const char* file, unsigned short line)